rahulpnath/rahulpnath.com-old/source/_posts/2017-01-05-paste-without-formatting.markdown

 description: Copy-Paste text without the formatting
 primaryImage: paste_without_formatting.png
 ---
 I share a lot of information copying and pasting from websites.
-Most of the times it is not desirable to have the text formatting but keep only the text.
+Most of the times I want to share just the text and not any formatting.
 To remove any text formatting, I copy it into Notepad and then onto the destination.
 Yesterday I found that using **Ctrl + Shift + V** to paste (instead of *Ctrl + V*) removes all text formatting.

 As shown, when using Ctrl + V the text gets copied along with the formatting as shown below.